Guitar-Fan/AudioVerse/PROJECT_NAVIGATION.md

-# LocalWebpageIdeas - Project Navigation
+# AudioVerse - Project Navigation

 This is a cleaned and organized collection of web audio projects with proper naming conventions.